parker-group/SDEtool/README.md

 These tools are well established and widely used within desktop GIS environments.

-This R-based tool was created to provide a fully **open-source**, **script-based**, and **reproducible** alternative tailored for R users.
-It integrates smoothly into analytical workflows, supports **weighted points**, **custom grouping**, and offers flexible control over ellipse generation — making it especially suitable for transparent and research-grade spatial analyses.
+This R-based tool was created to provide a fully open-source, reproducible workflow for Standard Deviational Ellipse analysis in R. It integrates smoothly into analytical workflows, supports **weighted points**, **custom grouping**, and offers flexible control over ellipse generation — making it especially suitable for transparent and research-grade spatial analyses.

 I developed this tool after encountering limitations with plugin-based approaches and needing a workflow that could be easily validated, customized, and shared in R. Feel free to fork or adapt!